CenturyLinkCloud/PublicKB/Support/how_to_provision_solana_validator_edge_bare_metal_server.md

  **Layout**
  - Required field, pre-populated, cost based on OS.
- This fields pre-populated with the Operating System you selected in Step 4.
+ This field is pre-populated with the Operating System you selected in Step 4.

  **IMPORTANT NOTE FOR SOLANA VALIDATORS**
  There is only one Bare Metal Server plan that is approved for Solana Validator software.